pulumi/terraform-provider-azurerm/website/docs/r/route_table.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

-* `route` - (Optional) [List of objects](/docs/configuration/attr-as-blocks.html) representing routes.
+* `route` - (Optional) A list of objects representing routes.
 Each object accepts the arguments documented below.

 * `disable_bgp_route_propagation` - (Optional) Boolean flag which controls propagation of routes learned by BGP on that route table.
 True means disable.